Hritikraj8804/ML-Sandbox/docs/docs.md

-# How to Use ML Sandbox<hr>
+# How to Use ML Sandbox-Algorithm<hr>

-## Step 1: Upload Dataset
+### Step 1: Upload Dataset
-1. Go to the "Algorithm" page.
+ Go to the "Algorithm" page.
-2. Upload your dataset file.
+ Upload your dataset file.

-## Step 2: Choose Algorithm
+### Step 2: Choose Algorithm
-1. Select the algorithm you want to use from the dropdown menu.
+ Select the algorithm you want to use from the dropdown menu.

-## Step 3: Run the Algorithm
+### Step 3: Run the Algorithm
-1. Click the "Run Algorithm" button.
+ Click the "Run Algorithm" button.
-2. View the results on the results page.
+ View the results on the results page.